Bikes on the T

 - No motorized vehicles are permitted in stations or parking facilities, including Pedal & Park cages.

-- Bicycles left for over two weeks will be considered abandoned and may be removed and donated to Bikes Not Bombs.
+- Bicycles left for over two weeks will be considered abandoned and may be removed and donated to charities.
 To report abandoned and improperly parked bikes call Customer Support Services at (617) 222-3200.

 - Record your bicycle′s serial number to help us identify your bicycle in case it is stolen and recovered.
 Report stolen bicycles to MBTA Transit Police at (617) 222-1212.